Syco54645/Sinema/README.md

 * ~fix base model~
 * clean up flashdata - started on this with angular libray
 * some sort of branding
+* multiple library support - partially implemented
+* lock ajax calls to being logged in
+* error handling on library import if already imported